SFe-Team-was-taken/SFe/format-specification/section4.md

 * * *

+## 4.5a File format extensions

-SFe64 files may use the extension .SF64 or .SFE64 if desired, to prevent playback in legacy SF players that do not support SFe64.
+SFe64 files may use the extension .SFE64 if desired, to prevent playback in legacy SF players that do not support SFe64.

 SFe32 files should retain the extension .SF2 (or .SF3), but other conventions used should continue.
-The file extensions .SF32 and .SFE32 are not recommended, but players should recognise them.
+The file extension .SFE32 is not recommended, but players should recognise them.

 The file extensions .SFE and .SF4 shall be recognised; players should check to see if such a file is either SFe32 or SFe64, and adapt accordingly.